thesabinelim/comp1531-slackr/README.md

 You should create your own custom ValueError (differnet from the built in type) and AccessError and use the [sample code myexcept.py](https://gitlab.cse.unsw.edu.au/COMP1531/19T3-lectures/blob/master/helper/myexcept.py) to see how you can program flask to automatically handle and send back all ValueErrors and AccessErrors caught.

-Note: For this to work successfully, you'll need to import these errors in any file that throws errors.
+Note: For this to work successfully, you'll need to import these errors in any file that throws errors, or any pytest file that catches these errors

 ### Reacts